mattbrill12/fantasy-optimizer-r/README.md

 Team: NFL team the player recording points belongs to

-salary: Virtual dollars required to draft a player for a contest
+salary: Virtual dollars required to draft a player for a contest, salaries set by DraftKings

 Proj_Points: Points projections for each player provided by DraftKings for each contest